 • Get enough sleep!

 Any time there is sickness, sleep becomes paramount.
 Even as a caretaker, you need to get enough sleep so that you can help your loved one have the best recovery possible.
 If sleep doesn’t come easily, consider pressing the reset button with a nighttime routine.
 This includes things like going to bed and waking up at the same time each day and also having a way to unwind at the end of the day.
 Putting a little effort into your sleep routine will keep everyone healthier!
 You should be aiming to get at least 7 hours of sleep each night.

 For more information on incorporating routines for the senior in your life, please contact us today!

-Home Helpers of Knoxville is a locally-owned, trusted home health care agency and offers quality, compassionate senior in-home care services including home care assistance, personal care, companion care, respite care, 24-hour home care and live-in care, Alzheimer's & dementia care, Parkinson's care, post-operative home care, as well as homemaker services in Alcoa, Clinton, Farragut, Halls, Harriman, Jacksboro, Karns, Kingston, Knoxville, LaFollette, Lenoir City, Loudon, Louisville, Madisonville, Maryville, Maynardville, Norris, Oak Ridge, Oliver Springs, Powell, Rockwood, Rutledge, Seymour, Tellico Village and Vonore, Tennessee.
+Home Helpers of Northeastern Illinois is a locally-owned, trusted home health care agency and offers quality, compassionate senior in-home care services including home care assistance, 24-hour live-in care, personal care, companion care, respite care, Alzheimer's & dementia care, Parkinson's care as well as homemaker services in Park Ridge, Des Plaines, Skokie, Evanston, Glenview, Northbrook, Bannockburn, Deerfield, Fort Sheridan, Glencoe, Highland Park, Golf, Highwood, Hubbard Woods, Kenilworth, Lake Forest, Lincolnwood, Morton Grove, Niles, Northfield, Riverwoods, Rosemont, Techny, Wilmette, and Winnetka, Illinois.